aboveje/sky-data/README.md

 As at 13th July 2024, timelapse cameras have been setup to take photos of the skies at 30 minute intervals.
 Community images will now be uploaded on a weekly basis.

+## Getting Started

+This repository is a work in progress and will continue to evolve as we receive new contributions.
+The current structure is as follows:

+.
+├── 2023                          # Community images and videos from 2023
+├── 2024                          # Community images and videos from 2023
+├── geo-engineering-evidence      # Source files for policy documents etc ├── news-articles                 # News reports and articles ├── reports                       # Periodic reports and analysis ├── GNU-LICENSE
+└── README.md

 ## Contributing

 We are a small collective of locals that are becoming increasingly frustrated with the lack of transparency, clarity and honesty coming from the Government of Jersey with regard to our skies.